-There is no free Linux “client” which provides Auto Enrollment or integrates with the Microsoft PKI like the one built into Microsoft Windows.
+There is no free Linux “client” which provides Auto Enrollment of X.509 certificates or integrates with the Microsoft PKI like the Auto Enrollment built into Microsoft Windows.
 However, there are commercial options which provide very similar abilities, one in particular which is actually easy to install, use, and won’t blowup your budget.

 The most common Public Key Infrastructure (PKI) in these same organizations is the Microsoft Enterprise Certificate Authority (CA).
 There are no free Linux options which provide automated integration with the Microsoft CA. This historically leaves organizations the choice of using “free” Linux tools combined with a complex manual process or purchase one of the very large and complex commercial products on the market.